Sunshine. Alcohol. Swimsuits…

 Is there a better combination for a having a romantic encounter?
 Yes, actually.
-Add all those elements and then combine them on a cruise ship where everyone will be together for several days, with few other options.
+Add all those elements and then combine them on a cruise ship where everyone will be together for several days, all having a similar experience.

 It shouldn’t be a surprise, then, that hookups can and do happen on a cruise.
 Call it love, call it romance, call it a one-night stand.
 No matter what you call it, there are people on every cruise that end up getting down after meeting on the ship.

 Of course, if you’re interested in hooking up on a cruise, there are ways that you can increase your odds… and a few things that you should consider before doing so.

 We’re not here to tell you not to have a good time, but you should definitely keep a few things in mind before you try to get it on.